 Ferraris are a passion, and passion knows no bounds.
-For seventy years the cars with the yellow-and-black Cavallino Rampante emblem have represented the ultimate expression of speed and automotive sensuality.
+For seventy-five years the cars with the yellow-and-black Cavallino Rampante emblem have represented the ultimate expression of speed and automotive sensuality.
 Throughout the last seven decades, they have been compared with the muscular stature of an athlete, the grace and speed of a thoroughbred, and the beauty of classic architecture.
-Ferrari designs have been emulated by automakers the world over, and remain the yardstick by which all other sports cars are measured.
+Moreover, Ferraris have been the yardstick by which all other sports cars are measured for three quarters of a century.

-My dear late friend and writing partner T. C. Browne noted many years ago that scholars throughout the world agreed Ferrari is the most recognized word in the Italian language.
-We celebrate that distinction with "the road from Maranello," a road that has been paved by triumph, tragedy, and genius.
+My dear late friend and writing partner T. C. Browne noted many years ago that scholars throughout the world agreed Ferrari is the most recognized Italian word.
+We celebrate the Ferrari legend in Ferrari 75 years, a long road from Maranello paved by triumph, tragedy, and genius.
 We honor a man, his machines, and all that they have meant to sports car enthusiasts since the early postwar years when Enzo Ferrari lent his name to the first Tipo 125 Sport in 1947.

 Enzo Ferrari had many gifts, talents that he used to his advantage.
-Though he was a skilled driver with numerous victories to his credit, his greatest talent was an ability to take command and direct others, whether it was leading the Alfa Romeo race team or building a race car.
+Though he was a skilled driver with numerous victories to his credit, Ferrari's greatest talent was his ability to take command and direct others, whether it was leading the Alfa Romeo race team or building a race car.
 Wrote Enzo of his own attributes and innate talent for "stirring up" men, "I have never considered myself as a designer or inventor, but only one who gets things moving and keeps them running."
-That innate talent enabled Enzo

-Ferrari to surround himself with talented people throughout his career.
+That "innate talent" enabled Enzo Ferrari to surround himself with talented people throughout his career.
 The names of engineers such as Gioacchino Colombo, Vittorio Jano, and Aurelio Lampredi, and the designers Carlo Felice Bianchi Anderloni, Battista Pinin Farina, Sergio Scaglietti, Mario and Gian Paolo Boano, and Sergio Pininfarina have become as much a part of Ferrari lore as the cars themselves.
 And let us not forget the greatest Ferraristi of all, the late Luigi Chinetti, Sr., without whose efforts there would likely be little, if anything, to write about today.